felixtanhm/cs50/README.md

 CS50x is Harvard's original course and teaches basic programming fundamentals using C.

 I recall very vividly the time when I watched the first lecture of this course, at a time when I had been learning Javascript for a month or 2.
-I came away all **smiles** and SO excited to learn more about programming.
+I came away all **smiles** and **so** excited to learn more about programming.
 David Malan explained the simple fundamentals of bits and bytes so clearly that I could understand it immediately.
 What once seemed arcane and beyond the realm of my perception was suddenly so simple and relatable.
 I remember still, how happy I felt; oh jubilee!

 I watched the first 3 weeks worth of lectures, and resumed my studies in Javascript.
 I was happy, but I wanted to focus and not be derailed.
 2 months later, I would join [42's Piscine](https://github.com/felixtanhm/42-piscine), where I would once again be reacquainted with the C language.